murphyk/iclr25/_posts/2025-04-28-distill-example.md

 ## Overview

-We start by recalling the two frameworks (diffusion models and flow matching) and compare them from a high level.
+We start by recalling the two frameworks (diffusion models and flow matching).
+We compare them from a high level and will see that the *process* is the same.
 <!-- We highlight the free parameters in each framework and how they relate to each other.
 In particular, there exists explicit mappings to define a diffusion model from a flow matching model and vice-versa.
 This overview does not dive into the training of such models, i.e., we assume that all the learnable quantities have been adequatly optimized.
 We also do not discuss the different sampling techniques used at inference.
 Both the training and the inference will be discussed in further sections.  -->